Skip to content

 How is an elective funded?

-The elective is funded by the medical student and associated costs will vary depending on the elective you choose, and whether this is overseas or in the UK.
+The elective is self-funded by the medical student.
+Associated costs will vary depending on the elective you choose and whether the elective is overseas or in the UK.